 First of all, the president fired Comey.

-So the thing that changed is Comey's out and the prosecutors in, and the prosecutor then has to justify his existence.
+So the thing that changed is Comey's out and the prosecutor's in and the prosecutor then has to justify his existence.

-And um, you know, I I I don't know.
+And, you know, I don't know.

-So but if he but the the the timeline doesn't work.
+But the timeline doesn't work.

-Did that make sense?
+Does that make sense?

 I mean, it doesn't make sense.

-No, no, I I I totally understand what you're saying.
+No, I totally understand what you're saying.

 We should say that prosecutors, excuse me, FBI agents normally do not make the prosecutorial decisions.

-But the decisions would be made by the people like Sally Yates, who came up with this theory of blackmail or the Logan Act or of some sort of criminal exposure.
+But the decisions would be made by the people like Sally Yates who came up with this theory of blackmail or the Logan Act or of some sort of criminal exposure.

-Sallyage has only testified once about this.
+Sally Yates has only testified once about this.

-And she talked about how she went after this interview with Flynn on January 24.
+And she talked about how she went.

 So first he hears of it on January 26th and tell him about this.